guitabwebsite/guitabs.github.io/index.md

 Even though the notes are important, the fingerings are probably the most important part of the song in order to be viable to play.
 However, due to the complexity of the fingering, much of how the fingerings are determined depend upon complex distance metrics

-### Related Work
-Bello and Monti in “Techniques for Automatic Music Transcription” give a rough blueprint of producing audio transcriptions from audio and some methods that we have not endeavored to use in this project.

-Dlabal and Wedeen in “Generating Sheet Music From Audio Files” give their approach for going from audio to notes and give some detailed note-detection information

-Barbancho, et.
-Al in “Automatic Transcription of Guitar Chords and Fingering” discusses a way of feature extraction from many guitar samples to glean useful metrics for potential fingerings.

-Tuohy and Walter describe a method to generate guitar tabs for audio including chords, but do not have fingerings.

 ### Pipeline
 1. The user indicates an audio file to transcribe
 2. We run CREPE on the audio file, determining new notes based off of having a sufficient change in Hz.
 If CREPE is not confident for too long, we also terminate the current note.